ColinJhEdwards/algo-data-notes/README.md

 # algo-data-notes

-A simple repo where I can store my notes on algorithms, data structures, bigO notation and examples
+A simple repo where I can store my notes on algorithms, data structures, bigO notation and examples.

 # Big O Notation

+PSA: I like to take my notes as if I was explaining the concept to someone.

 ## ---------------------------Why is big O notation important?---------------------------